-Major Tasks of the Test Department in 2019 included:
+Major Tasks of the Test Department in 2020 included:

 - 1. Maintaining yearly renewal of NARM's accreditation by the National Commission of Credentialing Agencies (NCCA), the accrediting arm of the Institute for Credentialing Excellence (ICE). - 2.
 Presenting workshops or conference sessions at several national conferences related to midwifery or to credentialing and regulation. - 3.
 Working with the CPMs in states considering licensure.
-NARM Board members regularly participate in email and telephone discussion with midwives in states seeking licensure and sometimes visit midwives, regulatory agencies, and legislators in those states.
-We wrote letters regarding midwifery legislation and/or spoke on the scope of practice of CPMs for legislative committees in several states, including Hawaii, Kentucky, and Illinois.
+NARM board members regularly participate in e-mail and telephone discussion with midwives in states seeking licensure and sometimes visit midwives, regulatory agencies, and legislators in those states.
+We advised midwifery organizations or wrote letters regarding midwifery legislation and/or spoke on the scope of practice of CPMs for legislative committees in several states, including MA, NY, GA, OK and Il.